ItsFadinG/ItsFadinG.github.io/_posts/2024-07-26-TryHackMe-RedTeamCapstoneNetwork-Writeup.md

 hostname
 ROOTDC
 ```
+Great, now we have administrative access on the RootDC machine "the parent domain".
 We are now able to obtain the following flags:
 - ***Flag 15, Foothold on Parent Domain***

 - ***Flag 16, Administrative access to Parent Domain***